 — Mike Pence (someone with no public health experience, and even a negative record of reacting to the HIV outbreak while Indiana governor) will be placed in charge of coordinating the government’s response to the coronavirus outbreak.

-— The Democratic candidates’ debate comments on Wednesday caused the stock market’s 2,000-point crash over the previous Monday and Tuesday.
+— The Democratic candidates’ Wednesday debate comments time-traveled to cause the stock market’s 2,000-point crash over the previous Monday and Tuesday.

 “It’s not so much a question of if this will happen anymore, but rather more a question of exactly when this will happen — and how many people in this country will have severe illness.”